CME for Clinical Adjunct Faculty and Medical Preceptors

 Change in the Cinical Clerkship Evaluation Form

-In an effort to make the evaluation of students a more efficient process, we have redesigned the LECOM Clinical Clerkship Student Evaluation Form.
-Click here to view an example of the new form.
+In an effort to make the evaluation of students a more efficient process, we have redesigned the LECOM Clinical Clerkship Student Evaluation Form: Click Here to View the New Form.
 Here is how this works:

 Revised Student Evaluation Form